Parowan, Utah: History

-Fremont culture and Anasazi people were the first known inhabitants of Parowan.
+Fremont culture and Anasazi people were the first known inhabitants of the area where Parowan now exists.
 Petroglyphs, pithouses, arrowheads, pottery, and manos dating from A.D.
 750 to 1250 found in the area are evidence that it was on a major thoroughfare of early indigenous peoples.
 At Parowan Gap, a mountain pass 10 mi northwest of Parowan, ancient people inscribed petroglyphs on smooth-surfaced boulders that feature snakes, lizards, mouse-men, bear claws, and mountain sheep.
 Located near the Parowan Gap there are dinosaur tracks.
 East of the Gap and petroglyphs hikers can discover Hadrosaurs tracks that were originally formed in non-resistant mudstone.
 The tracks have three toes and can be found on the side of 12800 N. Later, the Old Spanish Trail passed through the area.

 Parowan was founded on January 13, 1851, twelve months after Parley P. Pratt and members of his exploring party discovered the Little Salt Lake Valley and nearby deposits of iron ore in the Iron Mountain District.
 On January 8, 1850, Pratt had raised a liberty pole at Heap's Spring and dedicated the site as "The City of Little Salt Lake".
 Based on Pratt's exploration report, Brigham Young called for the establishment of settlements in the area to produce much-needed iron implements for the pioneer state.

 Mormon apostle George A. Smith was appointed to head the establishment of this "Iron Mission" in 1850.
 The first company of 120 men, 31 women, and 18 children braved winter weather traveling south from Provo during December.
 They sometimes built roads and bridges as they traveled, and they finally reached Center Creek on January 13, 1851.
 After enduring two bitterly cold nights, they moved across the creek and circled their wagons by Heap's Spring and Pratt's liberty pole, seeking the protection of the hills.
 Within days, the settlement organization was completed: companies of men were dispatched to build a road up the canyon, a town site was surveyed and laid into lots, and a fort and a log council house were begun.
 The council house was used as church, schoolhouse, theater, and community recreation center for many years.

 In 1861 construction was begun on a large church building to stand in the center of the public square.
 The pioneers envisioned a building of three stories, built from the abundant yellow sandstone and massive timbers in nearby canyons.
 Known as the "Old Rock Church", the building was completed in 1867 and served as a place of worship, town council hall, school building, social hall, and tourist camp.
 In 1939 it was restored through the efforts of the Daughters of Utah Pioneers and a Parowan-sponsored WPA project.
 It is now a museum of Parowan's early history.